ntcuong777/Medical-Image-Segmentation-project/README.md

 You can look at the following figure to see where is that CBAM module is inserted.
 ![illustration](./Where-I-inserted-CBAM.png)

+You can find the experimental results in the [report](./Medical-Img-Segmentation-notes.pdf).
+I'm really lazy to render the results here.

 ## 1. Create environment
   + Create conda environment with following command `conda create -n <anything_u_want_here> python=3.7`
   + Activate environment with following command `conda activate <anything_u_want_here>`